 PR's big tech problem

 PR is notoriously slow to adopt new – and not so new – technology.
-But in the modern world, those who don't adapt get left behind.
+But those who don't adapt get left behind.
 Join data wizard Christopher S. Penn to learn:

 What PR gets wrong about technology